To sign-up, download Melodics for free and follow the instructions in the app to create your account.

 If you don’t have a kit but would like to check out some Drums lessons, you can use your computer keyboard.
 The layout is like this:

 You’ll need to make sure your kit is sending standard MIDI on MIDI channel 10.
 Try resetting your drum module to factory settings to fix this.
-Refer to your manufacturer’s manual to see how to do this.
+Refer to our drums connection guide for more information.

 Yes!
 Hitting your high and mid toms together with your kick and hi-hat pedals will start / restart the lesson.